2019–20 FIA World Endurance Championship

+Toyota Gazoo Racing and their No. 7 car are the LMP1 team champions and the World Endurance LMP Drivers' champions, respectively.
+The No. 22 United Autosports won the LMP2 Teams' and Drivers' championships.

 The 2019–20 FIA World Endurance Championship was the eighth season of the FIA World Endurance Championship, an auto racing series co-organised by the Fédération Internationale de l'Automobile (FIA) and the Automobile Club de l'Ouest (ACO).
 The series is open to Le Mans Prototypes and grand tourer-style racing cars divided into four categories.
 World Championship titles were awarded for LMP drivers, LMP1 teams, GTE drivers and GTE manufacturers.
 With the new winter scheduling format, the series began at Silverstone Circuit in September 2019 and ended with the 2020 8 Hours of Bahrain in November 2020.

+This would be the final season in the FIA WEC for the LMP1 Class as it would be replaced with Le Mans Hypercar protoypes as the top tier class the next years season.